openstax/cnx-publishing/README.rst

                                to create additional permission entries.

 :/publications: Accepts EPUB files for publication into a *Connexions Archive*.
                 Returns a mapping of identifiers, keyed by the identifiers given in the EPUB with values that identify where the content will be published.

-:/publications/{id}: Poll and poke the state of the publication. #main API point
+:/publications/{id}: Poll and poke the state of the publication.

 :/publications/{id}/license-acceptances/{uid}: Route for retrieving and posting
     information about a particular user's license acceptance.
 Only the user